learnerljh/VLA-Arena-pub/docs/README_EN.md

 1. Follow `evaluation.md` for model evaluation procedures
 2. Use `scripts/evaluate_policy.py` for comprehensive evaluation
 3. Analyze results and iterate on model improvements

+### 5. Task Sharing (Optional)
+1. Follow `asset_management.md` to package your custom tasks
+2. Use `scripts/manage_assets.py` to upload to cloud
+3. Share your task packages with the community